sivayuvi79/HashNode/cl91k5w1g001l09mhc2zrb79f.md

-# Hive article 3
+# Hive Files

-Will be updated soon...
+Hive Files

+We have Row columnar file format.
+Example for this is our traditional RDBMS.